sasrar/Conference-Org-App/README.md

 * date
 * startTime

+### Creating a session
+A session can be created by passing the above mentioned data and a conference web key to the <b>createSession</b> API method.
+The method uses the conference web key to get the conference entity.
+It checks whether the user is the creator of the conference.
+It not, then the method returns an error (only conference creators can add sessions to it).

+A session key is created and set as the new session's key.
+All the data is parsed and formatted correctly (date, time, etc.).
+Finally, a Session entity is created and put into the datastore.

 ### Getting conference sessions
 A user can get all the sessions associated with a conference by passing the conference web key to the <b>getConferencesCreated</b> API method.
 The method gets the conference via the web key and uses an ancestor query on Sessions to get the conference's sessions.